Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ICL examples can be accessed at `data/ICL_examples.json`

 ## Inference with the optimized prompt
+Note: All the scripts have been tested on a single A100 GPU with 80GB memory.
+If the scripts fail on your GPU, it might be worth playing with `num_gpus` and `gpu_memory_utilization` parameters, these are as defined in the [vLLM API](https://github.com/vllm-project/vllm).

 We show an example of how to use the `AutoModel` API for inference:

 ```python